microsoft/botbuilder-dotnet/specs/BotBuilderOpenSourcePlans.md

 Docs | The issue in some way pertains to docs.
 Common uses are to report docs that are  incorrect, need enhancements, or generally unclear | Green
 Samples | The issue is pertains to samples.
 Common uses are to request new samples, changes to existing samples, or questions about a samples | Coral
-DCR | A Discussion thread about a potential change or new feature. | Purple Dialogs | Issue pertains to the dialog and prompt system | Pink Proactive | Issue relevant to proactive messaging | Dark Blue State-Management | Issue relevant to state management in the Bot | Light Yellow
+DCR | A Discussion thread about a potential change or new feature. | Purple Feature:Dialogs | Issue pertains to the dialog and prompt system | Pink Feature:Proactive | Issue relevant to proactive messaging | Dark Blue Feature:State-Management | Issue relevant to state management in the Bot | Light Yellow